libriscv/libriscv/docs/VMCALL.md

 } while (!machine.stopped());
 ```

-Note that for the sake of this example we have not wrapped the call to `simulate()` in a try..catch, but if a CPU exception happens, it will throw a `riscv::MachineException`.
+Note that for the sake of this example we have not wrapped the call to `simulate()` in a try..catch, but if a CPU exception happens, it will throw a `riscv::MachineException`, and possibly exceptions from your own system call handlers.

 ## Minimal exit function